-The TWU Certifying Officials office must first ensure you are qualified to apply for the Hazlewood Act.
-Please provide a copy of your DD 214 (member #4).
-If you will be transfering this benefit to a legal dependent child, you must also provide a copy of the childs birth certificate or current income tax return showing the child as your dependent.
-Please visit the Texas Veterans Commison or TVC website for more information about the Hazlewood program.
+The TWU Certifying Officials office must first ensure the applicant is qualified to apply for the Hazlewood Act.
+Please provide a copy of the DD 214 (member #4).
+If applicant is a spouse please provide a marriage license with the DD 214.
+If a child dependent of a veteran please provide a copy a copy of birth certificate along with DD 214; child dependent must be under the age of 26 to apply for the Hazlewood Act.
+Please visit the Texas Veterans Commission or TVC website for more information about the Hazlewood program.

 If you are the Veteran applying for the Hazlewood Act you will need to submit the following documents:

 1) Hazlewood application

 3) VA benefit letter - Only if veteran served after 09/10/2001

 4) provide proof or registration at the Hazlewood Student Database

 Qualified child dependents who's veteran parent is transferring their Hazlewood hours to them are considered a Hazlewood Legacy student.